Technology and products

 - damage to the microcirculation in various organs

-As a result, the proportion of cardiovascular events, as well as all-cause mortality, increases with progression of calcifications.
+This dysfunctional cardiovascular system causes symptoms such as shortness of breath, reduced exercise capacity, fainting, heart rhythm disturbances and chest pain.
+Moreover, cardiovascular events and all-cause mortality increases with progression of calcifications.
 These effects are particularly marked in patients with chronic kidney disease or diabetes.

-There is a significant unmet need for a therapeutic agent capable of reducing pathological crystallization regardless of its root cause.
+There is a significant unmet need for therapeutic agents capable of reducing pathological crystallization processes regardless of their root cause.
 To date, there is no approved therapy for treating calcification-dependent cardiovascular disease.
-The therapeutics developed by Inositec are being designed to potently inhibit the crystallization process in soft tissues and to display drug-like properties.
+The therapeutics developed by Inositec are being designed to potently inhibit the crystallization process in soft tissues.

 The symptoms C. difficile infection (CDI) causes are mainly produced by two highly similar protein toxins (toxin A and toxin B) that are secreted by the bacterium once it arrives in the colon.
 Inhibiting the action of these toxins reduces inflammation and damage to the colon.
 Alleviating these symptoms also helps promote a more rapid regeneration of the intestinal microbiota.
 This could lead to reduced infection recurrence rates, since individuals with a healthy microbiota generally do not show symptoms from C. difficile carriage.